---

 An investigation of how LLM sampling temperature affects estimated

-sensitivity (α) to subjective expected utility maximisation, using
+sensitivity (α) to subjective expected utility maximization, using

 Ellsberg-style gambles (K=4) and GPT-4o (OpenAI).